The A-Team: Plot

-In 1972 (10 years ago [in Season 1]), a crack commando unit was sent to prison by a military court for a crime they didn't commit.
+In 1972, a crack commando unit was sent to prison by a military court for a crime they didn't commit.
 These men promptly escaped from a maximum security stockade to the Los Angeles underground.
 Today, still wanted by the government, they survive as soldiers of fortune.
 If you have a problem, if no one else can help, and if you can find them, maybe you can hire... the A-Team.